jbfaden/hapi-json-sorter/README.md

 # hapi-json-sorter
-sorts hapi json responses into known order to facilitate comparisons
+Sorts hapi json responses into known order to facilitate comparisons.
+GSON is the JSON library used, as it can be made to preserve insertion order (using a LinkedHashMap).